BlipRanger/bdfr-html/README.md

 - Use the --archive_context option to pull the related contextual post for downloaded comments (requires BDfR in the same folder).
 - Use the --recover_comments option to have the script attempt to pull deleted comments from Pushshift.
-- Script can be instructed to watch the input folder using --watch_folder and --watch_freq
-- The script now actively avoids reprocessing inputs by storing a list of processed ids in the output folder
+- The script now actively avoids reprocessing inputs by storing a list of processed ids in the output folder.
+- Produces an ID file of processed posts which can be fed to bdfr to avoid re-downloading content.
+- Templated HTML using jinja2 which can be easily modified to suit your needs.

 **Planned Features**

 - Using Pushshift to pull deleted post contents
 - Adding an optional archiver to archive webpages linked in posts
-- Possible static-site generation